chantal-barrett/CS601/HW4/README.md

 ## Description

 This assignment uses HTML5, CSS, and JavaScript to create a web site with a form that asks the user to enter their first name, last name, facilitator, and select what they are inquiring about and their preferred method(s) of contact.
-The program validates that the user entered their name and a valid facilitator before submitting the form.
+The program validates that the user entered their name, a valid facilitator, selected an inquiry option, and selected at least one contact option before submitting the form.

 ### How I Exceeded Requirements